bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    * Heap delete: `O(log n)`
    * Heap get max: `O(1)`

+   A: O(n^2)

 2. Could one make your algorithm run in better time?
 If so, how?
 If not, why not?
+   A: Yes, I could figure out how to use the methods in the Heap class, which have O(log n) time complexity.

 3. What is the space complexity of your `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 (Also remember